russelltsherman/zsh/README.md

 1. `git clone https://github.com/russelltsherman/zsh` to pull down the repository
 1. `make init` to initialize the [`build-harness`](https://github.com/russelltsherman/build-harness/)
 1. `make bootstrap` to load project dependencies

+## Customize

+add your own customizations by placing scripts in the `zsh.d` directory. any files in this directory which include the file extension .zsh will be loaded automatically.